-The KCRAR Governmental Affairs department is here to protect your business and ensure your voice heard.
+The KCRAR Governmental Affairs department is here to protect your business and ensure your voice is heard.
 The real estate industry faces constant legislative and regulatory proposals which can negatively impact your success by raising the cost of doing business or adding barriers to property ownership and real estate transaction.
 REALTORS® representation in government is critical to creating and maintaining the most positive environment for our industry.

 When informed REALTORS® speak their minds, lawmakers listen.
 Become politically active and informed REALTORS® and join us as we continue to protect your livelihood.